jbenner-radham/fencechecker/README.md

 ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --only-report-errors  -e            Only include errors when reporting.      │ │ --python-binary       -p      TEXT  The Python binary to use to execute      │ │                                     code.                                    │ │                                     [default: python3]                       │
-│ --help                              Show this message and exit.              │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --only-report-errors  -e            Only include errors when reporting.      │ │ --python-binary       -p      TEXT  Use this Python binary to execute code.  │ │                                     [default: python3]                       │ │ --venv-path           -V      PATH  Operate within this virtualenv.          │ │ --help                              Show this message and exit.              │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```